indiana-university/rivet-shell/src/index.md

 **NOTE**: The root `rvt-shell` class should be applied to the `<main>` element of your document to work correctly.

+<a href="./rivet-shell-page-header-only/index.html" class="rvt-button rvt-m-tb-lg">View the basic configuration demo</a>

 ## Shell sidebar
 To offer even more flexibility, the Rivet shell also comes with a sidebar component that can be used to help layout out navigation and content.